-Level 1 \$000 Level 2 \$000 Level 3 \$000 Level 4 \$000 30 June 2022 Deferred contingent consideration (note 5(h)) - - 1,263 1,263 30 June 2021 Level 1 \$000 Level 2 \$000 Level 3 \$000 Level 4 \$000 Deferred contingent consideration (note 5(h)) -
+Level 1 \$000 Level 2 \$000 Level 3 \$000 Total \$000 30 June 2023 Deferred contingent consideration (note 5(h)) - - 1,263 1,263 30 June 2022 Level 1 \$000 Level 2 \$000 Level 3 \$000 Total \$000 Deferred contingent consideration (note 5(h)) - 1,263 1,263

 The fair value of the deferred contingent consideration is determined based on the expected payment which is dependent upon the average profit before tax for the acquired businesses for the three years ended 30 June 2025.
-This unobservable input is estimated by applying various growth factors to current and forecast revenues and costs (note 5(h)(ii)) which results in a weighted average growth in profit of 5% over the three year period.
+This unobservable input is estimated by applying various growth factors to current and forecast revenues and costs (consistent with those utilised for testing impairment of the goodwill related to these acquisition - refer note 6(c)(iv)) which results in a weighted average annual growth in profit of 44% over the remaining two years of the three year measurement period.

-If the weighted average growth in profit changed by 1% then the deferred consideration would change by \$14,000.
+If the weighted average growth in profit changed then the deferred consideration would change as follows: